How to buy a house without a 20% deposit

 1. Get family help

-According to Mozo's Bank of Mum and Dad Report 2021, Australians are lending an average of $70,000 to their children to help them to compete in the housing market.
+Australians are lending an average of about $100,000 to their children to help them to compete in the housing market, although it varies depending on location, according to financial analyst Martin North.

 Even if your parents or other relatives can't give you money, they may agree to guarantee part of your loan, which means they don't have to stump up any cash as long as you meet your repayment obligations.